raystack/firehose/docs/docs/sinks/http-sink.md

 ### `SINK_HTTP_REQUEST_METHOD`

-Defines the HTTP verb supported by the endpoint, Supports PUT and POST verbs as of now.
+Defines the HTTP verb supported by the endpoint, Supports PUT, POST and PATCH verbs as of now.

 - Example value: `post`
 - Type: `required`